 Plus, they’re made with all-natural ingredients, so you can pamper yourself knowing you’re adding benefits to your body, not toxic chemicals or dyes.

 - 1/2 cup baking soda

 - 1/4 cup Epsom salts

 - 1 tsp lavender essential oil

-- Now add it to your moulds!
+- Now to add it to your moulds!
 I used a regular cupcake tin, but if you want to use a bath bomb mould, there are some great selections online.
-It’s best to over-fill the moulds a little to make sure it’s filled out.
+It’s best to over-fill the moulds a little to make sure they’re filled out.
 Press down on the mixture gently once full to pack it down.

 Lavender & Rosemary Bath Salts